 Aqua therapy is another low impact exercise program for those with limited mobility or requiring gentle therapy to prevent joint or muscle injury.
 Generally conducted in warm water at a public pool or in a medical spa facility.

 Water exercises can range anywhere from gently moving the arms and legs, to water dance, aqua-fit classes, or the swimming of laps depending on a persons fitness or illness level.
-Aqua therapy is very beneficial for muscle strengthening for those with joint issues as it removes stress that would otherwise be placed on the joints during exercise.
+Aqua therapy is very beneficial for muscle relaxation as well as strengthening for those with joint issues.
+It helps to remove stress that would otherwise be placed on the joints during exercise.

 Yoga is a form of therapy beneficial for overall mental and physical health.
 By gently stretching the muscles of the body yoga promotes muscle strength and flexibility while at the same time it relaxes the nervous system and stimulates the many internal organs within the body to provide cardiovascular health benefits.

 Yoga can be modified and simplified during periods of extreme illness and it is also a therapy that can be easily individualized through a choice of exercises pinpointed to key areas of the body.
 Yoga exercises are designed to focus on every area of the body to bring total well being when performed on a regular basis.
 They are also wonderfully versatile and easily adaptable to most levels of fitness.